ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>While working on a real-life project, I encountered an inefficient React.js import strategy.
 Learn how to import the right way!</blockquote>

 <h3>4.
-Do You Know What Happens When Material UI and Tailwind Are Used in the Same Project? - <a href="https://medium.com/@officewajidali/do-you-know-what-happens-when-material-ui-and-tailwind-are-used-in-the-same-project-26474d170f29" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Tailwind CSS is a Better Choice Than Material UI for Dashboards - <a href="https://medium.com/@officewajidali/ilwhy-tailwind-css-is-a-better-choice-than-material-ui-for-dashboards-7cf475d0263b" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Wajid Ali`**